AlexKuzyaev/SwiftFriendsListVK/README.md

 # SwiftFriendsListVK

-iOS Swift Test Project with [vk-ios-sdk](https://github.com/VKCOM/vk-ios-sdk) and MVVM architecture
+iOS Swift Test Project with [vk-ios-sdk](https://github.com/VKCOM/vk-ios-sdk), RXSwift and MVVM architecture

 ## Task (ENG)

-Test application SwiftFriendsListVK downloads friend list via vk-uis-sdk and display them in a tableView.
+Test application SwiftFriendsListVK downloads friend list via vk-uis-sdk and display them in a UITableView.
 The pull-to-refresh gesture updates the friends list.
 By tap on the cell of the list, you can see information on the selected friend.

 ## Task (RUS)